shaunsundDocker/Borgmatic/README.md

 Edit the ```cron``` and ```config.yaml``` as needed.
 Copy the ```id_rsa.pub``` to your repo.

 In a shell in the container, init the repo if you need to. ```cat /etc/borgmatic/cron``` to verify that you have a borgmatic line.
 You can change the verbosity to '2' while you test the setup and accept the ssh key.

+Installation

+Volumes

+/appdata/borgmatic/config/etc/borgmatic
+/appdata/borgmatic/sshkeys/root/.ssh
+/appdata/borgmatic/restore/restore
+/appdata/borgmatic/logs/var/log
+//storage
+Start the container and it will create a sample config.yaml and some ssh keys that you will need to copy the id_rsa.pub to your repo.

+In a shell in the container, init the repo if you need to. cat /etc/borgmatic/cron to verify that you have a borgmatic line.
+You can change the verbosity to ‘2’ while you test the setup and accept the ssh key.